-Article 702 applies not only to permanently installed generators and prime movers but also to portable alternate power supplies that can be connected to an optional standby system.
-For example, upon failure of an optional standby generator at a frozen food processing plant, a vehicle-mounted generator can be brought in and connected to the plant's optional standby system, which has provisions for such a connection.
+Article 702 applies not only to permanently installed generators ple, upon failure of an optional standby generator at a frozen food processing plant, a vehicle-mounted generator can be brought in and connected to the plant's optional standby system. which has provisions for such a connection.
 Events such as carnivals and fairs require the use of portable generators.
-See Exhibit 702.1.

-Optional standby systems are those that upon failing can cause physical discomfort, interruption of an industrial process, damage to process equipment, or disruption of business, whereas emergency systems (see Article 700) are those systems essential for safety to life and legally required standby systems (see Article 701) are intended to provide electric power to aid fire fighting, rescue operations, control of health hazards, and similar operations.
+See and prime movers but also to portable alternate power supplie that can be connected to an optional standby system.
+For exam Exhibit 702.1.
+Optional standby systems are those that upon falling can cause physical discomfort, interruption of an industrial process, damage to process equipment, or disruption of business, whereas emergency systems (see Article 700) are those systems essential for safety to life and legally required standby systems (see Article 701) are intended to provide electric power to aid fire fighting, rescue operations, control of health hazards, and similar operations.
 The installation of optional standby systems at one-family dwelling units has increased in recent years.
 Spikes in the increased use of these systems can be directly related to natural disasters, resulting in prolonged outages of utility power.